Tremors 3: Back to Perfection: Plot

 Adventurer Burt Gummer returns to his hometown of Perfection, Nevada, after a hunt for Shriekers in El Chaco, Argentina.
 Since the original Graboid attacks, the town's preventive equipment for tracking Graboid activities has fallen into disrepair due to the neglect of native residents Miguel, Nancy Sterngood, and her daughter Mindy.
 Walter Chang's market has been taken over by his niece Jodi, and the town has gained a new resident, Jack, who creates mock-attack tours for visiting tourists.
 One afternoon, during one of Jack's tours, his assistant Buford is eaten by an actual Graboid.
 Jack, Mindy, and Jack's customers manage to escape to warn the town, and Burt determines there are three Graboids in the area.

-The residents begin to take action to kill the Graboids, but they are stopped by government agents Charlie Rusk and Frank Statler and a paleontologist, Dr. Andrew Merliss, who claim the Graboids are an endangered species, preventing the humans from hunting them.
+The residents begin taking action to kill the Graboids, but they are stopped by government agents Charlie Rusk and Frank Statler and a paleontologist, Dr. Andrew Merliss, who claim the Graboids are an endangered species, thereby preventing the humans from hunting them.
 Jack manages to reach an agreement with the agents that if they capture one live Graboid, Burt and the residents will be allowed to kill the remaining two.
 Burt grudgingly agrees, and he and Jack set out to trap a Graboid while the agents go after another of their own accord.
-Melvin Plugg, a fellow survivor from the original attacks, approaches Burt in the hopes of buying his land and developing it into a town.
+Melvin Plug, a fellow survivor from the original attacks, approaches Burt in the hopes of buying his land and developing it into a town.
 After he refuses, a Graboid attacks and swallows Burt whole.
 Jack lures the Graboid to Burt's home, having it fatally collide with the underground concrete barriers surrounding the building.
 He then uses a chainsaw to free Burt from its belly.